kounta/ALB-Logs-to-Elasticsearch/README.md

 * You need to set Lambda environment variables for the following:
 ```
  ES_DOCTYPE: for the `type` field in Elasticsearch
- ES_ENDPOINT: the FQDN of your AWS Elasticsearch Service
+ ES_ENDPOINT: the http://FQDN:port of your Elasticsearch Service
  ES_INDEX_PREFIX: the prefix for your indices, which will be suffixed with the date
  ES_BULKSIZE: The number of log lines to bulk index into ES at once.
 Try 200.
  ```